ysmohan/resbook-MATLABchapter/README.md

 <pre><code>% Use the scatter plot option in the PLOTS tab to make a scatter plot of X and Y.
 </code></pre>

+## Functions

+A function is the powerhouse of a MATLAB code

+In this section, we will introduce the concept of calling built-in or user-defined functions in MATLAB.

+TIP: If you have prior coding experience, you might want to skip this section though if you are curious about the relationship between microwaving food and using a MATLAB function, we’ll suggest you to keep reading.

+Use analogy of a microwave and a function call

+### Challenge

+Data, data everywhere …

+This function loads an image/picture/photo into the workspace, allows the user to select pixels and converts each pixel location into a ‘data point’.

+### Description

+‘You are a final year PhD student, and you have been working on understanding ‘velocity profile of a falling batman’ for past four years.

+During your research, you’ve collected and analysed a huge amount of data in MATLAB.
+Just before publishing your results, you found a top-secret government study on the same topic through Wikileaks.
+Now you want to compare your results with this new study but there is one hurdle – you’ve got no data from your rival study!

+Luckily, you find a MATLAB function ‘getData’ that you can use to retrieve data from figures/ images in the government study, except there is one catch – there is no documentation of the function and you don’t know how to properly use it!
+Your only resource is a jpg image ‘Batman.jpg’

+Your task now is to figure out how to use the function properly and compare your results to the results of the government study.
+Feel free to share your observations!’

+BONUS:Explore matlab plot function; use tools for changing color and style of plots etc (insert a link to plot documentation?)

+TIP: You can download similarly designed challenges and helper files from the course Github repository.

 #
 Master Challenge